 Anaplasmosis – Once again, the black-legged tick or deer tick carries this disease, and they are most prevalent in the Northeast, upper Midwest, and Pacific coast.

-Rocky Mountain Spotted Fever (RMSF) – American dog tick, Rocky Mountain wood tick, and the brown dog tick all carry RMSF.
+Rocky Mountain Spotted Fever (RMSF) – The American dog tick, Rocky Mountain wood tick, and the brown dog tick all carry RMSF.
 Areas of highest incidence include Arkansas, Delaware, Missouri, North Carolina, Oklahoma, and Tennessee.

-An emerging disease that’s quite rare but worth mentioning because it’s not spread by a tick bite, but by dogs that INGEST infected ticks, is called American canine hepatozoonosis (ACH).
+An emerging disease that’s quite rare but worth mentioning because it’s not spread by a tick bite, but by dogs that ingest infected ticks, is called American canine hepatozoonosis (ACH).
 This can happen when a dog removes a tick off his own body, or if he eats prey that is carrying ticks.
 This can be an extremely debilitating disease, so it’s especially important to remove ticks from your dog before he does.
 ACH is found in the south-central and southeastern US.